invoke-ai/InvokeAI/docs/features/PROMPTS.md

 Indeed, removing the word "hybrid" produces an image that is more like what we'd expect.

-In conclusion, prompt blending is great for exploring creative space, but can be difficult to direct.
-A forthcoming release of InvokeAI will feature more deterministic prompt weighting.
+In conclusion, prompt blending is great for exploring creative space, but takes some trial and error to achieve the desired effect.